jasonleinart/blog-site/_featured_categories/mental-models.md

 # 🧠 Mental Models

-Frameworks for thinking about AI, automation, and complex systems.
-These are the conceptual tools that help me navigate the rapidly changing landscape of artificial intelligence.

 ## What You'll Find Here

 - **Strategic Frameworks** - How to think about AI adoption and implementation